-The main goal of the geologic studies of the Tight Gas Sands Program in East Texas was to document the geologic framework of the Travis Peak Formation (fig. 2).
+The main goal of the geologic studies of the Tight Gas Sands Program in East Texas was to document the geologic framework of the Travis Peak Formation.
 Insights gained from this multifaceted study increased understanding of the geologic controls on distribution and behavior of Travis Peak tight gas reservoirs.
 Geologic studies in East Texas thoroughly characterized low-permeability gas reservoirs by determining (1) the size, orientation, and distribution of reservoir sand bodies, (2) the mineral composition of reservoirs and their response to geophysical logs, (3) the variability in porosity and permeability with depth, (4) natural fracture occurrence and orientation, and (5) the direction of in situ stress, which controls hydraulic fracture propagation.
 In addition to reaching specific conclusions about the Travis Peak, this study also provided a methodology for future geologic studies of other low-permeability, gas-bearing sandstones.
 Stratigraphic, petrographic, and structural studies formed the three main areas of geologic investigation that were needed to characterize this tight gas sandstone.
+The annotated bibliography lists reports that describe these results in detail.